What is an Inception?

 - is testable

 - Usually one story per feature, bug, or chore

 Story Body Template

-Story titles should be brief; story bodies should follow this pattern:
+Story titles should be brief and imperative; story bodies should follow this pattern:

 - An Epic is a series of Stories

 - Can also be called a Theme or a Feature Set

 - For instance, the epic “User Accounts” could include “Sign up, Sign in, Change password, Edit profile, Upload pic”